fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ```
 ② Call the custom procedure to compare locations and identify the nearest security guards
 ③ Identify the nearest security guard by comparing the location contained in _the AI camera data in the stream_ and the locations in _the security guard data saved in Type_.
-④ Store the latest location information of the security guards.
+④ This Type holds the latest locations of the security guards.

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>5.
 Notify the specified security guard